Sid Meier's Pirates! (2004 video game): Trade and economy

 During the course of the game, the player can acquire large amounts of resources from ships captured, including cannons, food, supplies, and trade goods.
 These goods have varying values around the Caribbean, and will shift in value over time, though most do not change much at any given time.
 Areas with many nearby pirate havens will pay more for cannons, isolated settlements will pay more for supplies, and may have very cheap local goods, such as spices, and so forth.
 This is offset by smaller villages having fewer tradeable goods and less gold than larger cities, which also will trade less under poor economic conditions and small population size (which the player can also help or hinder).
 Also, the player can repair or upgrade ships at particular ports.
 These repairs depend on the player's rank and standing in the cities' controlling government.
-As the player rises in rank, the repairs are cheaper, and eventually are done for free.
+As the player rises in rank, the repairs become cheaper, and eventually are done for free.